Flexible parking options are pulling into EG on May 1. Learn more about EG's Parking Pilot Program.

 EG has a number of tools in place to assist residents with parking in your community.

-EG accepts requests for parking considerations.
-Parking Considerations must be sent 48 hours in advance and may be issued for a maximum of 15 days per plate per calendar year.
-You can fill out your Parking Consideration Form now.
+EG accepts requests for on-street parking permits.
+Parking permits must be sent 48 hours in advance and may be issued for a maximum of 15 days per plate per calendar year.
+These permits can be used for special circumstances such as out-of-town guests, driveway repairs, or special occasions.

-• Parking between the hours of 2 a.m. and 6 a.m. and the three-hour restriction.
-This can be used for special circumstances such as out-of-town guests, driveway repairs, or special occasions.
+• Parking between the hours of 2 a.m. and 6 a.m. and the three-hour restriction during the daytime

-• Considerations are issued for short-term use only and at the discretion of the By-law Department.
+Permits are issued for short-term use only and at the discretion of the By-law Department.

-Overnight Parking Permit
+Overnight Municipal Lot Parking Permits

 The permitted parking program has been developed as a measure to address immediate parking challenges in the community while a more comprehensive analysis is undertaken.
-Parking spots are available at at the Ross Family Complex, Civic Centre, and Holland Landing Community Centre.
+Parking spots are available at the Ross Family Complex, Civic Centre, and Holland Landing Community Centre.
 To access a parking spot, residents must pre-purchase a permit at a cost of $100/per month for a 30 day period.
 Spots are available on a first-come first serve basis for the duration of the pilot.
 For more information and to apply, visit the Parking Permit page